zlatko-michailov/async-io/README.md

 # Referencing the Package
-Include this secton in your build.gradle script:
+Include these sectons in your build.gradle script:

     repositories {
         maven {